-Forest risk commodity Timber products Scope of value chain mapping Tier 1 suppliers % of total suppliers covered within selected tier(s) 76 Description of mapping process and coverage
+Scope of value chain mapping

+Tier 1 suppliers

+% of total suppliers covered within selected tier(s)

+Description of mapping process and coverage

-As part of PepsiCo's value chain mapping process, we engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Forestry Stewardship, Land and Sustainable Packaging policies.
+As part of PepsiCo's value chain mapping process, we engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Forestry and Natural Ecosystem Stewardship Stewardship, Land and Sustainable Packaging policies.
 In addition, Proforest conducted a rapid assessment of PepsiCo's current performance and overview of risks involved in main regions/countries of our current paper packaging supply base.
 The supply chain mapping project commenced in 2016 and is ongoing.
+PepsiCo is also tracking all Tier 1 suppliers' information including name, origin country, procurement volume, certification status, and recycled content.
 Currently, the majority of PepsiCo's mapping extends to Tier 1 suppliers, but the level of Tier 2 and 3 suppliers are increasing in several regions.